Definition of Defensive Interval Ratio?

 Some of the advantages of the DIR are:

-- It assesses the liquidity position of a company from the perspective of covering the business operating expenses with readily convertible assets which are not the case with other liquidity ratios like current ratio, quick ratio or cash ratio.
+- It assesses a company’s liquidity position from the perspective of covering the business operating expenses with readily convertible assets, which is not the case with other liquidity ratios like the current, quick, or cash ratios.

-- Gives a clear estimate of the number of days a company can sustain its operating expense, in case of any financial difficulty, without liquidating its long-term assets.
+- It gives a clear estimate of the days a company can sustain its operating expense without liquidating its long-term assets in case of financial difficulty.

 Disadvantages